ModelarData/ModelarDB-RS/README.md

 modelardbd edge path_to_local_data_folder
 ```

-To automatically transfer ingested time series to an object store the following environment variable must first be set to appropriate values so `modelardbd` knows which object store to connect to, how to authenticate, and if an HTTP connection is allowed or if HTTPS is required:
+To automatically transfer ingested time series to an object store the following environment variables must first be set to appropriate values so `modelardbd` knows which object store to connect to, how to authenticate, and if an HTTP connection is allowed or if HTTPS is required:

 ```shell
 AWS_ACCESS_KEY_ID